inversion-api/inversion-engine/README.md

 ### Endpoints, Actions and Handlers

 Endpoints, Actions, and Handlers are how you map requests to the work that actually gets done.
 Programmers familiar with AOP might be comfortable with a loose analogy of a an Endpoint acting as a Join point, an Action being a Pointcut, and a Handler being an Aspect.
 There is nothing application specific about this pattern.
-The magic of Snooze is in the implementation of various Handlers.
+The magic of Inversion is in the implementation of various Handlers.

 An Endpoint represents a specific combination or a URL path (that may contain a trailing wildcard *) and one or more HTTP methods that will be called by clients.
 One or more Actions are selected